mavera12/EHR/Generic-Module-Framework.md

 * **lib/generic/context.rb**: the `Context` class definition; responsible for maintaining a modules state definition, state history, and current state for each patient.
 The `Context` class also processes states and transitions.
 * **lib/generic/logic.rb**: the `Logic` module implements the methods corresponding to the support logical condition types
 * **lib/generic/states.rb**: the `States` module implements the support state types
-* **modules/generic.rb**: the `Generic` module defines the Synthea `rule` that is executed on every cycle.
+* **modules/generic.rb**: the `Generic` module defines the Synthea `rule` that is executed on every time-step.
 It loops through the modules in _lib/generic/modules/_, setting up and running the context for each module.
 * **test/fixtures/generic/*.json**: the test fixtures for all of the generic module framework unit tests
 * **test/generic_*_test.rb**: the unit tests for the generic module framework's context, logic, and state implementations